 MBS Session ID may have the following types:

-- TMGI (for MBS broadcast and MBS multicast Session),
+- TMGI (for MBS broadcast and MBS multicast Session);

 - source specific IP multicast address (for MBS multicast Session).

 If an MBS multicast session is provided within an SNPN, the MBS multicast session can still be identified by a (globally unique) source specific IP multicast address or TMGI.
 In 5GS internal signalling the PLMN ID, included in TMGI, is complemented with the NID to identify an SNPN.